FIGO classification of uterine bleeding: Background

-With the massive worldwide impact of both acute and chronic AUB, the relevance of safe and effective clinical care cannot be overestimated.
-Although common sense interventions such as iron therapy are often underused in developed countries and frequently unavailable in developing nations, these and related therapies deal with reducing the consequences HMB the symptom, not the cause itself.
-Abnormal uterine bleeding in the reproductive years comprises a complex set of disorders that include abnormalities in endocrine, endometrial and hemostatic function and a number of structural anomalies that include polyps, adenomyosis and leiomyomas or fibroids.
-It is important to understand that many of the structural abnormalities may not contribute to the patient's symptoms – they may lie asymptomatic while the cause or causes of the AUB may be elsewhere.
+The worldwide impact of both acute and chronic AUB resulted in the need for safe and effective clinical care.
+Although common sense interventions such as iron therapy are often underused in developed countries and frequently unavailable in developing nations, these and related therapies deal with reducing the consequences HMB, the symptom, not the cause itself.
+Abnormal uterine bleeding in the reproductive years comprises a complex set of disorders that include abnormalities in endocrine, endometrial and hemostatic function and a number of structural anomalies that may affect AUB including polyps, adenomyosis and leiomyomas.

 Determination of the causes of AUB in the reproductive years remains a major challenge for investigators, clinicians and educators.
-Investigators have to conceive and then execute relevant bench and clinical investigation; clinicians must deal with the patient in their office or hospital and educators of medical students and postgraduate trainees such as residents and fellows are encumbered with the task of providing a mechanism for understanding AUB that facilitates proper investigation and therapy.
+Investigators have to conceive and then execute relevant bench and clinical investigations; clinicians must deal with the patient in their office or hospital, and educators of medical students and postgraduate trainees such as residents and fellows are encumbered with the task of providing a mechanism for understanding AUB that facilitates proper investigation and therapy.

 For a number of investigators and educators, it became apparent that there were at least two major impediments to dealing with these challenges.
 The first was a disjointed collection of poorly defined and inconsistently used terms and definitions that undermined effective communication among investigators, clinicians and trainees alike.
-The second was the absence of a system for classifying the potential causes, or contributors to AUB symptoms in a specific patient.
-These circumstances lead to difficulties with the interpretation of both basic science research and clinical trials as since specimens and patients could be "contaminated" with potential confounders.
-As a result, in order to obtain clearly informative basic science as well as translational and clinical investigation, a comprehensive approach to both investigation and categorization was needed.
+The second was the absence of a system for classifying the potential causes to AUB symptoms.
+These circumstances lead to difficulties with the interpretation of both basic science research and clinical trials since specimens and patients could present with potential confounders.
+In order to facilitate basic science as well as translational and clinical investigation, a common means of communication for both investigation and categorization was needed.

-It was in this context that the FIGO (International Federation of Gynecology and Obstetrics) Menstrual Disorders Working Group was created.
+It was in this context that the FIGO Menstrual Disorders Working Group was created.
 Starting in 2005, a group of experts that comprised those from the FDA, related professional societies and gynecologic medical journals, and representatives from the basic, translational, and clinical sciences were assembled to tackle the issues in a systematic fashion.